rlguy/Blender-FLIP-Fluids/README.md

 ### Have any questions?

-Feel free to send us a message on the [Blender Market](https://blendermarket.com/products/flipfluids), or send us an email at support@flipfluids.com.
+Feel free to send us a message on any of the [official marketplaces](https://github.com/rlguy/Blender-FLIP-Fluids/wiki/Official-Marketplaces-of-the-FLIP-Fluids-Addon), or send us an email at support@flipfluids.com.
 We're always glad to help!